svoisen/sean.voisen.org/_posts/2024-07-17-lessons-from-my-kids-on-feeling-alive.md

 extreme temperature differential between coast and inland subsides and the fog belt dissipates for a few glorious, sun-soaked weeks.

-This past week, however, climate change gave us the gift of a record-breaking heat wave.
+This past week, however, climate change gave us the "gift" of a record-breaking heat wave.
 It was hot nearly everywhere in California.
 So we packed the car and headed to our favorite spot on a thin strip of sand along the Point Reyes National Seashore to try and cool down.